 Here, we will illustrate within what span you as a customer can expect to receive your concrete table top.
 As a starting point, it will be the case that you will experience one specific concrete top in a given exhibition, but the one you will receive, is a fresh newly made top from our production that differs slightly from the concrete top you have seen.

 We cast our concrete tops respectively.
-Light grey concrete, black grey concrete and white concrete.
+Light grey concrete and black grey concrete.
 The plates, of which the pictures are taken below, are picked out randomly from our warehouse and illustrate the general diversity of the plates.
 It is within this span you can expect to receive your particular concrete table top.

 From the production, all of our concrete tops are impregnated with a nano-cover, which seems repellent and therefore less susceptible to everyday dirt.
 In addition to the nano-cover, we recommend that the concrete tops are continuously treated with a turpentine-based, transparent wax.
 Please read our entire guide to maintaining your concrete table top here.